moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

 |[Coaching Right Now (GitLab's coaching vendor of choice)](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-coaching) Learn more about Coaching Right Now below. | 30 days before the commencement date|
 | Your 4th Trimester | For Your 4th Trimester applications, please notify Talent Development that you would like to participate in the program by sending an email to `growth-development@gitlab.com`. |

-- Note: This application process is visible internally.
-It is preferred and more efficient to create an issue for your application, however, if there is any reason that you would like to keep your application confidential, please send `growth-development@gitlab.com` an email with the details of your application (refer to the issue templates for the information required).
+The application process is visible internally.
+If there is any reason that you would like to keep your application confidential, please send `growth-development@gitlab.com` an email with the details of your application (refer to the issue templates for the information required).

 **Step 3:** Request approval on the issue.
 Depending on the cost of the application, different approval levels are required.
 In all instances, your direct manager should be the first approver in the issue.